nhansen/q100bench/README.md

 ### Dependencies

 This program uses R's Rscript command with [Bioconductor](https://www.bioconductor.org/) to create plots.

+In addition, the program requires various BED-formatted files with data about the benchmark assembly.
+For the Q100 assembly hg002v1.0.1, a tarball of these files is available on [AWS](https://s3-us-west-2.amazonaws.com/human-pangenomics/T2T/HG002/assemblies/polishing/HG002/v1.0/benchmark/resources/hg002v1.0.1.resources.tar.gz).
+Once downloaded, the tarball should be unpacked and the locations of files should be included in the config file passed to the program.

 All other dependencies are installed by the pip installer with the commands in the previous section.
 Feel free to post installation issues to the issues section of this github repository.